cariad-tech/fep3_sdk/doc/input/participant/component_logging_service.rst

 Component Interface
 ~~~~~~~~~~~~~~~~~~~

-The :cpp:class:`fep3::arya::ILoggingService` interface offers functionality to create a logger, writing logs,
+The :cpp:class:`fep3::arya::ILoggingService` interface offers functionality to create a logger, write logs,
-retrieving the configured severity level of a logger and to register custom logging sinks that can be logged to.
+retrieve the configured severity level of a logger and to register custom logging sinks that can be logged to.

 RPC Service Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~